sheroz/tree-sample-rs/README.md

-# A sample tree and parent-child relationship in Rust
+# Tree and parent-child relationship in Rust

+Tree and parent-child relationship samples for learning purposes.

 ## Tree structure